-Event Period Description and comments Introductory meeting Oct I Presentation of the STMS PhD Course by the Coordinator Risk assessment form Oct I Submission of the risk assessment form Approval of research Oct I Documents required for the approval of the proposed proposal research have to be provided at least one week before the meeting of the Course Board Presentation of the proposed research program (In case) Request of work offsite and request of affiliations PhD student representative Oct I elections Safety course Dec I Demonstration of having passed the on-line safety course Lectures Jan-Jun I Admission to second year Sept I Documents required for the admission to the second year have to be provided at least one week before the Course Board meeting Presentation of the research activity done during the first year Doctoral student Oct II representative election First year student Oct II Participation is advised presentation Lectures Jan-Jun II Modules not attended during first year Update of personal training plan Mar II Admission to third year Sept II Documents required for the admission to the third year have to be provided at least one week before the Course Board meeting Presentation (in English) of the research activity done during the second year Doctoral student Oct III representative election First year student Oct III Participation is advised presentation
+Event Period Description and comments Introductory meeting Oct I Presentation of the STMS PhD Course by the Coordinator Risk assessment form Oct I Submission of the risk assessment form Approval of research proposal Oct I Documents required for the approval of the proposed research have to be provided at least one week before the meeting of the Course Board Presentation of the proposed research program (In case) Request of work offsite and request of affiliations PhD student representative elections Oct I Safety course Dec I Demonstration of having passed the on-line safety course Lectures Jan-Jun I Admission to second year Sept I Documents required for the admission to the second year have to be provided at least one week before the Course Board meeting Presentation of the research activity done during the first year Doctoral student representative election Oct II First year student presentation Oct II Participation is mandatory Lectures Jan-Jun II Modules not attended during first year Update of personal training plan Mar II Admission to third year Sept II Documents required for the admission to the third year have to be provided at least one week before the Course Board meeting Presentation (in English) of the research activity done during the second year Doctoral student Oct III representative election First year student Oct III Participation is mandatony presentation OCT III Participation is mandatory

-Event Period Description and comments Update of personal training plan Mar III The minimum number of ECTS credits in educational activities (30) has to be reached Admission to thesis evaluation procedure Sep III Documents required for the admission to the thesis evaluation procedure have to be delivered at least one week before the Course Board meeting Presentation (in English or other agreed foreign language) of the research activity done during the whole PhD period Delivery of the thesis to the evaluators Oct IV Delivery of Course evaluation form Oct IV Final exam Jan-Mar IV Thesis defense with an external Board
+Event Period Description and comments

+Update of personal training Mar III The minimum number of ECTS credits in educational activities

+plan (30) has to be reached

+Admission to thesis Sep III Documents required for the admission to the thesis

+evaluation procedure evaluation procedure have to be delivered at least one week

+before the Course Board meeting

+Presentation (in English or other agreed foreign language) of

+the research activity done during the whole PhD period

+Delivery of the thesis to the Oct IV

+evaluators

+Delivery of Course evaluation Oct IV

+form

+Final exam Jan-Mar IV Thesis defense with an external Board

 If a doctoral student cannot attend an official event, he/she has to send in advance a justification to the Secretary and the Coordinator for approval.
 In case of absence due to force majeure, the student is required to notify the Coordinator as soon as possible.
 In particular, an absence to the event where the presentation for admission to the following year of the doctorate has to be held can be justified only in case of illness or prolonged stay abroad.
 In these cases, when possible, the presentation can be done remotely by suitable telecom systems.
 Otherwise, the student supervisor must make a presentation of the activities on behalf of the student.
 The absence to the event where the presentation for admission to the thesis evaluation procedure has to be held will be considered case by case.
-The meetings could be held in presence or remotely by suitable telecon systems.
+The meetings could be held in presence or remotely by suitable telecom systems.